2 minute read

 Group system:authenticated:oauth

-As we can see, the group that is allowed is the system:authenticated:oauth, that is every user that is authenticated in the cluster (that have proper login in the cluster).
+As we can see, the group that is allowed is the system:authenticated:oauth, that is every user that is authenticated in the cluster (that has a valid login).

 Removing Self Provisioning Projects